Table of Contents

 Shareholders in a co-op have a stake in helping ensure that their home is a nice place to live.
 A well-maintained building helps the residents live a harmonious life.
 In order to maintain this environment, each shareholder is expected to pay a monthly maintenance fee.
 Collectively, these fees cover property taxes, utility bills, mortgages, staff salaries, and many others.

 Maintenance fees are sometimes about 50% common charges and 50% property taxes.
 Each year, co-op owners will get a form from the managing company letting them know their share of the property taxes.
-Portion of maintenance allocated to property taxes is tax deductible on a personal tax return if the shareholder chooses itemized deduction.
+Portion of maintenance allocated to property taxes is tax-deductible on a personal tax return if the shareholder chooses an itemized deduction.
 These maintenance fees may also be used in planned capital improvements.

 The fees are determined by the shares a person owns in a co-op.
 These fees could differ from one owner to another.
 If a person owns more shares in the co-op, they will also bear a larger percentage of the cost.
 However, with a bigger share, they also have more decision-making power in the cooperative.